 Evidence of the source of funds will also be required.
 Typically this will be a copy of the remitting bank account statement clearly identifying the applicant's name, the value of the debit (equal to the application value) and the crediting account details or application reference.
-A photocopy of the transaction can be enclosed with your application or a pdf copy can also be scanned & emailed to operationalsupportteam@linkgroup.co.uk.
+A photocopy of the transaction can be enclosed with your application or a pdf copy can also be scanned and emailed to OFSpaymentqueries@computershare.co.uk.
 Photographs of the electronic transfer are not acceptable.